-- "LATIN-1" or "SJIS" or "UNICODE", or other encoding name, indicating the encoding of any file associated with the buffer. - "----" or "-\\-" or "-%%-": the first indicates that the buffer is unchanged since it was last saved; the second that it has been changed; and the third that it is read only. - the name of the buffer (the name of a buffer originating from a file is usually the same as the name of that file). - the package of the current buffer written within braces.
+- "LATIN-1" or "MACOS-ROMAN" or "UNICODE", or other encoding name, indicating the encoding of any file associated with the buffer. - "----" or "--" or "-%%-": the first indicates that the buffer is unchanged since it was last saved; the second that it has been changed; and the third that it is read only. - the name of the buffer (the name of a buffer originating from a file is usually the same as the name of that file). - the package of the current buffer written within braces.

 - a major mode (such as Fundamental or Lisp).
 An buffer always operates in a single major mode. - a minor mode (such as Abbrev or Auto-Fill).
 If no minor mode is in operation then this element is omitted from the mode line.
-An editor can operate in any number of minor modes. - a character position indicator.
-This value indicates the position in the buffer of the first character displayed in the pane, expressed as a percentage of the total number of characters in the buffer.
-A value of 10 would indicate that the first character in the pane is 10% of the way through the buffer. - a buffer position indicator.
-This value indicates the percentage of the buffer that is currently displayed, and is separated from the character position indicator by a +.
-A value of 20 would indicate that a total of 20% of the buffer is currently shown. - the pathname with which the buffer is associated.
+An editor can operate in any number of minor modes. - a position indicator showing the line numbers of the topmost and bottommost lines displayed in the window, and the total number of lines in the buffer.
+The editor can be changed to count characters rather than lines, and then displays percentages rather than line numbers. - the pathname with which the buffer is associated.